Double Bend Ahead

 Successfully navigating a double bend involves a systematic approach.
 Here's a step-by-step guide:

 1. Reduce Speed Early: Before even entering the first bend, begin reducing your speed gradually and smoothly.
 Don't brake harshly, as this can upset the vehicle's balance and reduce traction.
-The aim is to approach the first bend at a speed that allows you to comfortably navigate the entire sequence.
+The aim is to approach the first bend at a speed that allows you to comfortably work through the entire sequence.

 4. Adjust Speed Through the First Bend: As you negotiate the first bend, maintain a consistent speed and avoid sudden braking or acceleration.
 The vehicle's momentum will help you smoothly transition to the second bend.